-There are 2 customizable buttons c1 and c2,1 mode dial, 1 exposure compensation dial on the top of the body.
-The Sony A7R II introduce a new lock button for the mode dial where you will need to press the button before you switch the mode.
-This prevent your camera’s mode to be changed accidentally.
+There are two customizable buttons c1 and c2, one mode dial, one exposure compensation dial on the top of the body.
+The Sony A7R II introduces a new lock button for the mode dial to prevent it from being changed accidentally.
+You need to press the button before you can switch the mode.

-The front and rear dials are well built, their can be easily reached by single hand during shooting.
+The front and rear dials are well built.
+You can easily access them with your fingers during shooting.

-The battery slot is remained at the bottom of the body.
+The battery slot remains at the bottom of the body.

 The memory card slot is located at the bottom-right side of the body.
-The movie recording button is located at the right hand side of the camera body to prevent accidentally touch, but it also causes little inconvenience if you do the movie recording frequently.
+The movie recording button is located at the right-hand side of the body to prevent accidental touch.
+It causes minor inconvenience if you do the movie recording frequently.

 Speedy AF System

-Sony A7R II features 399 phase-detection AF points that cover 45% of image area and 25 contrast-detection AF points.
+Sony A7R II features 399 phase-detection AF points covering 45% of the image area and 25 contrast-detection AF points.

-Thanks to the new BSI sensor, the Sony A7R II is capable to shoot continuously at 5 fps, and the camera buffer will hold 23 frames (RAW) or 9 frames (uncompressed RAW) before slow down.
+Thanks to the new BSI sensor, the Sony A7R II is capable of shooting continuously at 5 fps, and the camera buffer will hold 23 frames (RAW) or 9 frames (uncompressed RAW) before slowing down.

-I included 2 sets of continuous shots at below with scaled original shots and follow by 100% cropped shots.
+I included two sets of continuous shots below with original scaled shots followed by 100% cropped shots.